bsdpot/potluck/grafana/README.md

 The PROMSOURCE parameter is the IP address of the ```prometheus``` data source.

 The LOKISOURCE parameter is the IP address of the ```loki``` data source.

+The INFLUXDBSOURCE parameter is the IP address of the ```influxdb``` data source.
+The INFLUXDATABASE parameter must also be set with the name of the database to query.

 The default ```grafana``` user and password is ```admin```, however you can set your own credentials with the parameters GRAFANAUSER and GRAFANAPASSWORD.